-Christine Koh is a music and brain scientist turned writer, editor, designer, consultant, and impassioned conversationalist.
-She spent a decade in academia – during which time she was awarded prestigious fellowships from the National Institutes of Health to fund her Ph.D. research at Queen’s University and joint-appointment postdoctoral fellowship at Massachusetts General Hospital/Harvard Medical School/Massachusetts Institutes of Technology.
-She was about to become a professor when she decided to hang up her academic spurs in favor of more flexible and independent ventures.
-Christine is the founder and editor of Boston Mamas, a stylish resource portal for families in Boston and beyond, and created the graphic design firm Posh Peacock.
-Christine also is digital strategist at Women Online, a freelance writer and editor, writes the column Minimalist Mama, and pens a personal blog – Pop Discourse – where she gives voice to her fascination with pop culture, the intellectually interesting or absurd, Boston life, and parenthood.
-She is the co-author of Minimalist Parenting: Enjoy Modern Family Life More By Doing Less.
+Christine Koh is a music and brain scientist turned multimedia creative.
+She spent a decade in academia, during which time she was awarded prestigious fellowships from the National Institutes of Health to fund her Ph.D. research at Queen’s University and joint-appointment postdoctoral fellowship at Massachusetts General Hospital, Harvard Medical School, and the Massachusetts Institutes of Technology.
+Christine was about to become a professor when she decided to hang up her academic spurs in favor of more flexible and independent ventures.

 Since leaving academia in 2006, Christine has forged a career focused on creating content to help people live better, happier, and with elevated purpose and intention.
 Christine wears a lot of hats, including:

 Co-host of the Edit Your Life Show, a podcast devoted to helping people edit their lives to make room for awesome.
 Edit Your Life is a top-rated podcast on iTunes and won the 2017 Podcast of the Year Iris Award.